HighCapable/YukiHookAPI/docs-source/src/en/tools/yukihookapi-projectbuilder.md

 ::: warning

-The project builder will be maintained before the release of the first `2.0.0` version of `YukiHookAPI`.
+The project builder will be maintained before the release of the first `2.0.0` version of YukiHookAPI.
 This project will be officially deprecated after the new version is released.

 :::